 If the French Press makes coffee with both immersion and pressure, AeroPress is a pressure device that uses pressure from your hands.
-So read our comparision Aeropress vs. French Press, which to choose?
+So read our comparison between Aeropress vs. French Press, which to choose?

 The French Press is a traditional way of making coffee, easy to use, and accessible in many places.
 Many people think that this is the best way to brew coffee.